t-tiger/gorm-bulk-insert/README.md

 # Gorm Bulk Insert

-Gorm Bulk Insert is a library to implement bulk insert using [gorm](https://github.com/jinzhu/gorm).
-Execute bulk insert just by passing a struct, as if you were using a regular gorm method.
+`Gorm Bulk Insert` is a library to implement bulk insert using [gorm](https://github.com/jinzhu/gorm).
+Execute BulkInsert just by passing a slice of struct, as if you were using a gorm regularly.

 ## Purpose

-Saving a large number of records in the database, inserting at once, instead of executing insert every time leads to significant performance improvement.
-This is widely known as bulk insert.
+When saving a large number of records in database, inserting at once - instead of inserting one by one - leads to significant performance improvement.
+This is widely known as BulkInsert.

-On the other hand, gorm is one of the most popular ORMapper and provides very developers-friendly features, but bulk insert is not contained.
+gorm is one of the most popular ORM and contains very developers-friendly features, but BulkInsert is not provided.

-This library is aimed to solve the bulk insert problem faced by developers using gorm.
+This library is aimed to solve the BulkInsert problem faced by developers using gorm.

 ## Installation

 `go get github.com/casbin/gorm-adapter`

-This library depends on gorm, following command is also necessary unless you've installed.
+This library depends on gorm, following command is also necessary unless you've installed gorm.

 `go get github.com/jinzhu/gorm`